Rules that reflect different traditions

-|Once the Unitary Patent and UPC come into effect (possibly next year), the patent litigation landscape will offer more options and be more complex, with various divisions in different countries.
+Once the Unitary Patent and UPC come into effect (possibly next year), the patent litigation landscape will offer more options and be more complex, with various divisions in different countries.
 The so-called injunction gap and the possibility of bifurcation of cases led to much discussion during the drafting of the UPC Agreement and Rules of Procedure, which now provide three options for divisions of the Court in the event of a revocation counterclaim.
 The latest version of the Rules include provisions that address some of the concerns about bifurcation, which should ensure that its use to provide an undue advantage to patentees would effectively be removed, while preliminary injunctions would still be available.
-The Rules successfully synthesise the varied and widely differing litigation traditions of the UPCA countries, and a final version is keenly awaited.|
+The Rules successfully synthesise the varied and widely differing litigation traditions of the UPCA countries, and a final version is keenly awaited.

+The proposed Unitary Patent and Unified Patent Court (UPC) could well be available in Europe later next year, 2016.
+Initially, it will extend to at least 13 EU member states, including France, Germany and the UK.
+The introduction of a unitary patent and the UPC is a very exciting prospect.
+Somewhat paradoxically however the new patent litigation landscape in Europe will offer more options and be rather more complex than at present: three types of patent will be available: national patents, European bundle patents and the new Unitary Patent.
+Furthermore, during a transitional period of at least seven years, it will be possible to litigate European bundle patents not only before national courts but also before the UPC.
 The UPC will consist of a central division with its seat in Paris and sections in London and Munich.
 The number of local divisions in any country will depend upon the historic number of patent cases in that country.
 This is not quite as straightforward as it may seem as in some countries such as Germany each patent is accorded a separate case, and infringement and validity are dealt with by separate courts.
 As a result, whereas in the UK an infringement and validity litigation involving say five patents would count as a single case, in Germany it would be counted as ten separate cases.
 Statistics as to the number of cases therefore have to be treated with some caution.
 Nonetheless, Germany will have four local divisions whereas England and Wales will only have one.
 But it will a big one.
 And it will be located in London as this is where the specialist patent courts of England & Wales have always been situated.